bluesky-social/bsky-docs/docs/tutorials/like-repost.md

 | `uri`     | `string` | The URI of the post | Yes      |
 | `cid`     | `string` | The CID of the post | Yes      |

-## Un-liking a post
+## Unliking a post

-And un-liking a post requires only the post's URI, which refers to its record.
+Unliking a post requires only the post's URI, which refers to its record.
-In the case of a Like, un-liking the post means deleting the Like record.
+In the case of a Like, unliking the post means deleting the Like record.

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">